Translate Malayalam video to English | AI tool | HeyGen

 Is there a free Malayalam to English video translator available?

 Yes.
-You can start on a free plan to translate short videos and test the workflow before upgrading
+You can start with a free plan to translate short videos and test the workflow before you upgrade.

 How accurate is Malayalam to English video translation?